adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed/README.md

 * Only implement URL processors and embeddables for trusted sources, as the payload returned by an endpoint may contain JavaScript.
 * Always fetch resources over HTTPS, without `sslRelax` set to `true`.
-* Do not use the HTL `unsafe` display context unless necessary.
+* Do not use the HTL `unsafe` display context unless the payload is trusted.

 ## Information
 * **Vendor**: Adobe